TheoEmanuelsson/Web-Scrape-Tutorial/README.md

 A short tutorial on how to scrape multiple webpages using Python 3 and BeautifulSoup

+In this tutorial I use Jupyter notebooks.
+The scraper will be uploaded as a .ipynb

 1) Start by importing the needed libraries.

 2) Set ut the columns we want to save the data to.